linuxdeepin/deepin-log-viewer/application/assets/deepin-log-viewer/log-viewer/en_US/eu_log-viewer.md

 ### Clear Log

-**Clear log** is only applicable for kernel log, boot log, dnf log, Xorg log and application log.
+**Clear log** is only applicable for boot log, dnf log, Xorg log and application log.

 1. On the interface of File Manager, select a log type in the left panel and right-click.
 2. Select **Clear log**, click **Confirm** button in the pop-up window to clear current logs.